Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: V. Cavity interaction picture and polaritonic vacuum oscillation

-{\it {Cavity interaction picture and polaritonic vacuum oscillation.}}--- Spectral shifts and spontaneous emission are interconnected consequences of quantum fluctuations.
+Spectral shifts and spontaneous emission are interconnected consequences of quantum fluctuations.
 In a vacuum cavity, an excited atom can spontaneously emit and reabsorb a cavity photon, a phenomenon known as vacuum Rabi oscillation \cite{fox2006quantum,PhysRevLett.76.1800,meunier2005rabi}.
 In this section, we investigate vacuum Rabi oscillation in a chiral cavity, examining both the weak and strong light-matter coupling regimes.
-To proceed, we introduce the {\it cavity interaction picture}: In the cavity-interaction picture, quantum states and operators are defined as follows: $|\Psi(t)\rangle_I=e^{{i\hat H_0 t}/{\hbar}}|\Psi(t)\rangle$ and $\Delta \hat V_{\mathrm{I}}(t)=e^{i \hat H_0 t} \Delta \hat V(t) e^{-i \hat H_0 t}$, where $|\Psi(t)\rangle$ and $\Delta \hat V(t)$ represent the quantum state and operator in Schrodinger picture.
-In sharp contrast to the transitional interaction picture, the Hamiltonian $H_0$ in cavity-interaction picture includes potential $V(r)$.
-The interaction picture is highly useful for studying time-dependent phenomena.
+To proceed, we introduce the {\it cavity interaction picture}: In the cavity-interaction picture, quantum states and operators are defined as follows: $|\Psi(t)\rangle_I=e^{{i\hat H_0 t}/{\hbar}}|\Psi(t)\rangle$ and $\Delta \hat V_{\mathrm{I}}(t)=e^{i \hat H_0 t} \Delta \hat V(t) e^{-i \hat H_0 t}$, where $|\Psi(t)\rangle$ and $\Delta \hat V(t)$ represent the quantum state and operator in Schrodinger picture. { In contrast to the traditional interaction picture, the Hamiltonian $H_0=\hat p^2/{2m_{\rm eff}}+V(r)$ in cavity-interaction picture has an effective mass $m_{\rm eff}=m(1+g^2)$ and includes potential $V(r)$.} The interaction picture is highly useful for studying time-dependent phenomena.
 The wave function in the cavity interaction picture evolves according to $|\Psi(t)\rangle_{I}=\hat U_I(t,0)|\Psi(0)\rangle_{I}$, where the unitary evolution operator is given by

 where $\hat U_I(t,0)$ represents the time evolution operator and $\mathcal T$ stands for time ordering operator.

 Based on the cavity interaction picture, let us consider a two-level system consisting of an excited state $|e\rangle$ and a ground state $|g\rangle$ within a vacuum cavity.
 Specifically, we focus on the lowest two levels of the combined system, which are represented by the product states $|\Psi_1 \rangle =|e\rangle |0\rangle_{\rm cav} $ and $|\Psi_2 \rangle =|g\rangle |1\rangle_{\rm cav} $, where $|0\rangle_{\rm cav}$ and $|1\rangle_{\rm cav}$ correspond to the cavity photon states with zero and one photon, respectively.
 The scattering matrix is then given by